streamr-dev/monoplasma/README.md

 There could be fraud proofs for this particular scenario: (interactive) proof that sum of balances is greater than amount of tokens held in the root chain contract; proof that a particular balance decreased; etc.

 But in case the operator simply doesn't provide the fudged accounts book (operator availability failure), exits from old blocks could be used as proxy for suspicion of admin's behaviour.
 Freeze period could, for instance, be extended in case members use on old block to exit, giving other members more time to react.
 This must be balanced with DoS griefing, but should definitely increase the likelihood of everyone getting their tokens out in case of operator fails.

-## What is Monoplasma not?

-- It's not Plasma as specified in [Plasma white-paper](https://plasma.io/plasma.pdf).
-- It's not a generic payment channel, where everyone can arbitrarily transact with each other.
-- No, there's no ICO for it. :)

 ## Revenue sharing demo